Skiitr/skiitr.github.io/work.md

 Design of RF assemblies from conceptual designs to complete and ready for manufacturing handoff.
 Support of legacy product design and documentation.
 Design of manufacturing and test fixtures.

 ### Process Engineering
-Support for all manufacturing documentation and processes. design of new processes for products transitioning into full rate manufacturing.
+Support for all manufacturing documentation and processes.
+Design of new processes for products transitioning into full rate manufacturing.

 <hr />